anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/80-secrets.md

 As with ConfigMaps changes to Secrets are automatically available in consuming Pods after a few seconds **if the Secret has been mounted as a volume**.

+## Showing a Secret Value

+Assuming you have the command `base64` installed retrieving the decoded value from a Secret can be done with:

+    kubectl get secret area51 -o jsonpath="{.data.username}" | base64 --decode

+Where `username` is the key of the Secret to which the value should be retrieved and decoded.

 ## Consuming Secrets from Applications

 Using Secrets from a Pod is similar to using ConfigMaps.